Spanish Tile Has Been Around For Centuries.

-So, get a new installer if your installer is trying to talk you out of a Spanish tile floor.
+So, get a new installer if your installer tries to talk you out of buying and installing a Spanish tile floor.
 Find one who isn’t afraid to spend the extra time creating a unique, one-of-a-kind floor.

 Above all, it’s your floor.
 Your space.
+Explore so many ways to incorporate traditional Spanish tiles into your home.
 Most importantly, get what YOU want.

 It’s easy to get great value if you have a solid game plan.
 So let’s start with the numbers.

 First, create a project budget.
 As you know, remodeling and construction projects can blow a budget faster than ink dries.
 However, once you create an overall project budget, it’s easy to break down Spanish tile choices room by room.

 As a flooring example, handmade Saltillo tile (a type of terracotta floor tile) is an affordable but luxurious choice.
 Opt for simple square or rectangular patterns in areas where the visual appeal matters less.
 For example, popular choices are 12×12, 16×16, 6×12, & 8×16.

 These budget-friendly patterns are ideal for areas like bedrooms.
 Save the budget in these spaces since bedroom furniture takes up most of the real estate in a bedroom.

 But opt for something more decorative when you need a “wow” factor for areas like kitchens, dining rooms, or entryways.
 We love seeing patterns like Riviera, San Felipe (aka Arabesque), & Fleur de Lis in these spaces.
 Additionally, the Octagon Saltillo pattern paired with painted Talavera tiles adds personality and charm.